Spanish and English

 - feeling depressed

-- battling with anxiety, panic attacks or a phobia
+- battling with anxiety or panic attacks

 - feeling stressed

 - having relationship problems but are unsure how to move forward

 These common problems can occur at any stage in a person’s life.
 For some people they can occur without a clear trigger or reason, while for others they can result from stressful life events or from traumatic experiences.
 In any case, it is time to consult a Therapist!.

 Most emotional problems arise from faulty thinking and the remedy is found in corrective actions.
 CBT is problem focused and practical, its aim is to help you get better in the long term which is done through changing your unhealthy beliefs to their healthy counterparts.
 That is the reason why CBT is based on the understanding that by changing how we think about things (our cognitive processes), we can change the way we feel (our emotions), and the way we react (our behaviour).
 It can help us learn how to overcome negative emotions and behaviours.
 The intent is to:

 - Help people clarify their emotions, behaviours and goals.

 - Identify the unhealthy beliefs that are at the heart of their emotional problems and sabotage their goals.